 For example, you may want to document production steps, categories of mistakes/errors during production, responsibilities among team members, testing requirements, your change control and change management processes -- the list goes on.
 If your organization’s industry is monitored by a government body (such as the FDA), you will want to incorporate the appropriate standards into your organization’s quality plan as well.

 Once written out, this information should live in an easily-accessible place so that team members can reference the standards whenever needed.
-A Knowledge Base or other online library should work nicely as a repository for your quality control documents.
+A Knowledge Base or other online library works nicely as a repository for your quality control documents.

 2. Educate Your Staff